Out-of-Distribution Detection in Molecular Complexes via Diffusion Models for Irregular Graphs: Method

 The Graph Neural Network (GNN) for efficient molecular scoring (GEMS) binding affinity prediction model \cite{GEMS} was trained using the same dataset splits as the diffusion model, following the authors' original instructions.

-\paragraph{Data Preparation and Training} Custom datasets were constructed for the training, validation, CASF2016, and OOD sets.
+\paragraph{Data preparation and training} Custom datasets were constructed for the training, validation, CASF2016, and OOD sets.
 This involved computing graph representations of the complexes across the entire PDBbind v.2020 dataset, featurized using language model embeddings derived from ESM2 \cite{Lin2022}, Ankh \cite{Elnaggar2023}, and ChemBERTa2 \cite{Ahmad2022}.
 The GEMS model was trained on the training dataset using 5-fold cross-validation (CV) and the default hyperparameters: \begin{itemize}[itemsep=0.5pt] \item Loss Function: Root Mean Squared Error (RMSELoss) \item Optimizer: Stochastic Gradient Descent (SGD) \item Batch Size: 256 \item Learning Rate: 0.001 (constant) \item Weight Decay: 0.001 \end{itemize} The model was trained using early stopping, terminating the process when the validation RMSE did not decrease for 100 epochs.
+The last model that improved validation RMSE was then used.

-\paragraph{Model Selection and Evaluation} We performed a hyperparameter search on the dropout rate applied before the final regression head.
+\paragraph{Model selection and evaluation} We performed a hyperparameter search on the dropout rate applied before the final regression head.
 The model with a dropout rate of $0.6$ was selected, as it showed the lowest and most consistent validation loss across all five folds of the cross-validation.
 To evaluate performance on the validation, CASF2016, and OOD datasets, the predictions from the five models generated during the 5-fold CV were averaged to create an ensemble prediction.